 1996 One day before the first Off-Broadway performance of Rent, author-composer Jonathan Larson dies of an aortic aneurysm.
 Much litigation follows regarding both the circumstances of his death and the authorship of the musical, but none of it tarnish the runaway success of Larson's story of young, hand-to-mouth, downtown New Yorkers who refuse to pay "last year's rent."

 2000 Brian d'Arcy James, Julia Murney, Idina Menzel, and Taye Diggs begin previews in Andrew Lippa's The Wild Party at Manhattan Theatre Club.
 The production is the first of two musicals with the same title and based upon the same source material that open in New York that season.
 Michael John LaChiusa and George C. Wolfe's The Wild Party opens three months later at the Virginia Theatre.

-2002 At a special sold-out performance attended by Colm Wilkinson, Cameron Mackintosh, Judy Kuhn and Trevor Nunn, Broadway's Les Misérables celebrates its surpassing the 6,137-performance run of A Chorus Line, and becoming the second-longest running show in Broadway history.
+2002 At a special sold-out performance attended by Colm Wilkinson, Cameron Mackintosh, Judy Kuhn, and Trevor Nunn, Broadway's Les Misérables celebrates surpassing the 6,137-performance run of A Chorus Line, making it the second-longest running show in Broadway history.
 The cast performs a combination of songs from the two shows—"One" and "One Day More."

 2009 Hedda Gabler, Henrik Ibsen's classic tale of an unhappily married woman in 1880s Norway, gets a fresh approach on Broadway with Christopher Shinn's new adaptation, starring Mary-Louise Parker.
 Ian Rickson directs the production at the Roundabout Theatre Company's American Airlines Theatre.